deluge/django-howl/README.rst

 What is django-howl
 -----------------------

-`django-howl` is a Django app to provide notifications in several ways.

-You can connect to the signals and do everything you want like sending notifications over different APIs.
+`django-howl` is a Django app where you can add custom observers and use them to check almost everything you want and pushes alerts to signals.
+You can connect to the signals and handle it in your way like sending notifications over different APIs.

 Requirements